TVS Zeppelin Cruiser Could Be Unveiled at 2020 Auto Expo

-TVS Motor had showcased the Zeppelin Cruiser concept at the 2018 Auto Expo where it was one of their biggest highlights of the event
+TVS Motor had showcased the Zeppelin motorcycle concept at the Auto Expo last year as one of the biggest highlights of the event

 This TVS-patented technology helps in starting the motorcycle faster by giving it an augmented boost and also offers what TVS calls as an e-boost option, which allows the rider to get more acceleration at the touch of a button.
 A 1200W regenerative assist motor with a 48V Li-ION battery also adds to the performance.
 In theory, this is supposed to give the motorcycle a great efficiency as well as great performance.